EVAL 20 REIMAGINED CONFERENCE

 2151: Applying trauma-informed evaluation to climate change disasters

-Susan Wolfe and Allison Van will explore the ways evaluation must adapt as mass collective traumas become more common (like the collective trauma we’re all in now!), offering initial thinking about how to apply and adapt trauma-informed evaluation to disasters.
+Susan Wolfe and Allison Van explored the ways evaluation must adapt as mass collective traumas become more common (like the collective trauma we’re all in now!), offering initial thinking about how to apply and adapt trauma-informed evaluation to disasters.

 Friday, October 30, 2020 12-12:45 EST